michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

 Together, these proposals bring Bitcoin two features that developers have been wanting for years.
-The first of these features, Schnorr signatures, will make available increased privacy and reduced fees for the increasing number of Bitcoin users taking advantage of multisig security (including LN users), and research into advanced uses of Schnorr such as [scriptless scripts][] and [discrete log contracts][] may enable many significant improvements in efficiency, privacy, and
+The first of these features, Schnorr signatures, will make available increased privacy and reduced fees for the growing number of Bitcoin users taking advantage of multisig security (including LN users), and research into advanced uses of Schnorr such as [scriptless scripts][] and [discrete log contracts][] may enable many significant improvements in efficiency, privacy, and